-- 2.2.7.
-On the expiry of the term of a .nz domain name and subject to any cancellation (for example, for non-payment), InternetNZ must either: - a. renew the registration for the term specified by the Registrar managing the .nz domain name before the expiry of the current term - b. automatically renew the registration for the default term if the Registrar does not specify a term under clause 2.2.7(a). - 2.2.8.
+- 2.2.8.
+On or before the expiry of the term of a .nz domain name the Registrar must renew the registration for a new term or cancel the registration.
+If the Registrar does not renew or cancel the registration on the expiry date, InternetNZ will automatically renew the registration for the default period subject to the Auto-Renew Grace Period. - 2.2.9.
 Each Registrar must ensure that at all times the term of a .nz domain name as specified on the .nz Register is aligned with the frequency on which the Registrar has agreed to bill the Domain Name Holder for the .nz domain name.